 Seating is limited to ensure each student has time with the instructor, and registration for these courses will be closed when capacity is reached.
 Purchasing a GDC Masterclass pass also gives you full access to the AI Summit at Tobacco Dock London during London Tech Week.

-Virtual two-day course: This is a single course that takes place completely virtually over Zoom for two four-hour days with limited breaks.
+Virtual one-day course: This is a single course that takes place completely virtually over Zoom for one full eight-hour day with breaks.

 This course will be valuable to many different groups, from new game design students, to design team leads to game design professors.
 Each will find different uses for the techniques discussed in the course, including facilitating clear communication between those groups!

 - The definition and history of Design Patterns and Pattern Languages.

 - The process for creating your own game design patterns to help you solve thorny design problems.

 - The process for connecting patterns together into a Pattern Language to solve complex problems or create full game designs.

 - How to record your patterns and access patterns created by others in the freely available Pattern Library.